Toku (TV channel): As Toku

-On December 8, 2015, it was reported that the channel would change its name to Toku on December 31, 2015, and would start broadcasting live-action, grindhouse and independent East Asian movies.
-It was subsequently announced, on December 15, 2015, that Funimation would end its partnership with Olympusat, and announced plans to relaunch Funimation Channel in 2016.
+On December 8, 2015, it was reported that the channel would relaunch as Toku on December 31, 2015, and would start broadcasting live-action, grindhouse and independent East Asian movies.
+It was subsequently announced, on December 15, 2015, that Funimation would end its partnership with Olympusat, and initially announced plans to relaunch Funimation Channel in 2016, but instead launched a steaming service at the same time.

 On March 14, 2016, Olympusat announced a localized version of Toku in Latin America, named Toku Español.
-However, as of 2022, the channel is yet to be launched in the region.
+However, the channel never launched in the region.

-On July 25, 2016, it was announced that Toku was going to be launched in the FlixFling streaming service by early 2017, but to date, that never happened.
-On June 8, 2017, it was announced that Toku is available on Amazon Channels as a streaming service for members of Amazon Prime, offering channel content on demand for US$4.00 per month, after a 7-day free trial.
+On July 25, 2016, it was announced that Toku would be launched in the FlixFling streaming service in early 2017, but these plans were canceled.
+On June 8, 2017, Toku became available on Amazon Channels as a streaming service for members of Amazon Prime, offering channel content on demand for US$4.00 per month, after a seven-day free trial.

 On August 23, 2017, Consolidated Communications added Toku on its channel line-up.

-On May 22, 2018, Toku launches a beta version of its new streaming service WatchTOKU.com for the United States and Canada, which includes channel content and future releases, as well as embedded forums.
+On May 22, 2018, Toku launched a beta version of its streaming service WatchTOKU.com for the United States and Canada, which includes channel content and future releases, as well as embedded forums.
 The service, powered by Vimeo, costs either US$4.00 per month or US$40.00 per year.
-This is Toku's official debut outside the United States, being available for the first time in Canada.
+This marked Toku's debut outside the United States, being available for the first time in Canada.
+The streaming service was discontinued in 2022.

 Toku's programming comes from Media Blasters, Discotek Media, Tsuburaya Productions, MonoFilm Sales and other anime and movie licensors.

 Availability

-The linear channel is available on AT&T U-verse, Claro Puerto Rico, Hotwire Communications, Consolidated Communications, Sjobergs Inc., IFiber Communications and OptiLink; its HD feed has been available since the network's launch in 2015.
-The linear channel was previously available on Verizon FiOS.
+The linear channel is available on U-verse TV, Claro Puerto Rico, Hotwire Communications, Fidium Fiber, Sjobergs Inc., IFiber Communications and OptiLink; its HD feed has been available since the network's launch in 2015.
+The linear channel was previously available on Verizon Fios as Funimation Channel until 2012.

 The VOD service is available on Optimum, Xfinity, Vubiquity, Frontier FiOS and Armstrong.
 The VOD service was previously available on Charter Communications and Massilion.

-The channel is available in streaming through its WatchToku.com streaming service, as well as its Amazon Prime channel.
+The channel is available in streaming through its WatchToku.com streaming service, as well as its Amazon Prime Video channel.
 It was formerly available on Go90.